 Fort Logan, Montana, located in Meagher County, was first established by the U.S. Army on November 1, 1869, and called Camp Baker for Major E.M.
 Baker of Fort Ellis.

 Its objective was to the protect the Fort Benton to Helena freight road, as well as the area miners and settlers.
-The provided troops for many of the campaigns in western Montana, including the Nez Perce War in 1877.
+The fort provided troops for many of the campaigns in western Montana, including the Nez Perce War in 1877.

-There are still remains of the fort including a deteriorating adobe storehouse, two officers’ quarters building, and the blockhouse.
+There are still remains of the fort including a deteriorating adobe storehouse, two officers’ quarters’ buildings, and the blockhouse.
 The site is located in Meagher County, on an unimproved road, about 20 miles northwest of the town of White Sulphur Springs, Montana.